 - Understanding how property assessments relate to property taxes

-- Understanding How financial planning works in Saanich
+- Understanding how financial planning works in Saanich

 - Saanich service delivery

-- Saanich Strategic Plan
+- What is the Saanich Strategic Plan?

 - How Saanich plans connect

-- 2022 Budget In Brief

 As part of the 2022 budget process, Saanich will launch the online budget education tool.
 The tool provides an opportunity for citizens to learn about the financial planning process while Council deliberates the draft plan.
 The tool is available from February 24 to March 15, 2022.